PiyushMattoo/doradus-cassandracluster-openshift/README.md

 Doradus on OpenShift
 ===============================

-This is a simple Red Hat OpenShift example that demonstrates how to deploy and use Doradus (https://github.com/dell-oss/Doradus) in one gear that connects to Cassandra instance on another gear.
+This is a Red Hat OpenShift prototype that demonstrates how to deploy and use Doradus (https://github.com/dell-oss/Doradus) deployed in one gear that connects to Cluster of Cassandra nodes on other gears on the same OpenShift broker.

 Running on OpenShift
 ----------------------------

-Create an account at https://www.openshift.com
+Create an OpenShift account at https://www.openshift.com

+Set up the OpenShift Environment (https://developers.openshift.com/en/getting-started-client-tools.html)

 Setup cluster of 2 Cassandra nodes (https://github.com/dell-oss/cassandra-instance) and note down the IP of 1 Cassandra node to use for CASSANDRA_NODE_IP below.